Young Sherlock Holmes

 Young Sherlock Holmes (also known with the title card name of Young Sherlock Holmes and the Pyramid of Fear) is a 1985 American mystery adventure film directed by Barry Levinson and written by Chris Columbus, based on the characters created by Sir Arthur Conan Doyle.
 The film depicts a young Sherlock Holmes and John Watson meeting and solving a mystery together at a boarding school.

-The film is notable for being the first full-length film to feature a completely computer-generated character, created by Lucasfilm's Graphics Group.
-This was a historical landmark in special effects history and influenced other CGI future films such as Pixar's Toy Story.
+The film is notable for being the first full-length film to feature a completely computer-generated character, created by Lucasfilm's Pixar Computer Animation Group.
+This was a historical landmark in special effects history and influenced other CGI feature films such as Pixar's Toy Story.

-At the 58th Academy Awards for films produced in 1985, the film was nominated for Best Visual Effects (Dennis Muren, Kit West, John R. Ellis, and David W. Allen).
+Young Sherlock Holmes was released by Paramount Pictures on December 4, 1985 to positive reviews from critics and grossed $63.7 million against an $18 million budget.
+At the 58th Academy Awards, the film was nominated for Best Visual Effects (Dennis Muren, Kit West, John R. Ellis and David W. Allen).